-This simple Steak Fajitas recipe is quick, easy and oh so flavorful.
-Our version of this Tex-Mex favorite uses a fresh and tangy marinade with a spicy kick.
-Best of all, once marinated, you can have the most amazingly tender, juicy and delicious Steak Fajitas on the table in just 30 minutes!
+This simple Steak Fajitas recipe is quick, easy, and oh so flavorful.
+Our version of this Tex-Mex favorite uses a fresh and tangy beef fajita marinade with a spicy kick.
+Best of all, once marinated, you can have the most amazingly tender, juicy, and delicious Steak Fajitas on the table in just 30 minutes!

 Easy Steak Fajitas

 These Steak Fajitas are always a winner, whether it’s a casual weeknight or a weekend get-together with friends.
 We keep ours classic, searing the beef on a hot iron skillet along with bell peppers and onions.
 The secret is our easy Steak Fajita marinade that adds flavor and keep the meat super tender and juicy.

-We love to serve Steak Fajitas family-style, with the steak and veggies on one plate, warmed tortillas on another and toppings in separate bowls.
+We love to serve Steak Fajitas family-style, with the steak and veggies on one plate, warmed tortillas on another, and toppings in separate bowls.
 The presentation is bright, colorful, and super fun.
-Plus, this way, everyone can pick and choose the toppings that they love most.
+This way, everyone can pick and choose the toppings they love most.

 This is also the perfect “everyone needs to be in different places at the same time” meal that can be eaten on the fly.
 Just pre-fill the tortillas for each person, and voila - you’ve got a healthy, satisfying meal on the go.